elutow/ee443-starter/README.md

 ## Setup Project

 1. In a new terminal, go into your CCS workspace directory
-2. `git clone git@github.com:elutow/ee443.git`
+2. Clone this repo
 3. In CCS menubar, go to Project -> Import CCS Projects...
-4. Select "Select search-directory", and click "Browse..." to the path of the `ee443` repository you just cloned
+4. Select "Select search-directory", and click "Browse..." to the path where you cloned this repo
 5. Click "Finish"